Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

    `observability:demo` and the disabled `reporting:cashflow` reference).
 2. Implement a `register(registry)` function that publishes a manifest and registers optional hooks.
-3. The loader imports the module on application startup, populating manifests and exposing metadata to the CLI (`macli extensions`) and HTTP API.
+3. The loader imports the module on application startup, populating manifests, registering optional contracts, and exposing metadata to the CLI (`macli inspect-extensions`, `macli inspect-contracts`) and HTTP API.

 This design allows new feature packs—report exporters, automation bridges, or AI agents—to be bolted on by registering extensions instead of modifying core